open-ephys/onix1-bonsai-docs/articles/hardware/breakout/workflow.md

 :::

 > [!TIP]
-> Visit the <xref:GettingStarted> pages if you are unfamiliar with Bonsai.
+> Visit the <xref:getting-started> pages if you are unfamiliar with Bonsai.